DanielRotenberg/swift-book/TSPL.docc/LanguageGuide/Properties.md

 -->

-Like when you apply `SmallNumber` to a property, setting the value of `myNumber` to 10 is valid.
+Like when you apply `SmallNumber` to a property, setting the value of `yoNumber` to 10 is valid.
-Because the property wrapper doesn't allow values higher than 12, it sets `myNumber` to 12 instead of 24.
+Because the property wrapper doesn't allow values higher than 12, it sets `yoNumber` to 12 instead of 24.

 <!--
   The discussion of local variables with property wrappers